How much stain do I need?

 Yes, our stains can be cut with water without affecting the stain's performance.
 Cutting the acid stain with water generally lightens the color but does not impede the stain's ability to react successfully with your concrete surface.
 Test areas are recommended to determine the correct ratio of water to acid stain for your project.

-No. An acid stained surface is dull in appearance and nothing at all like the attractive sealed finish.
+Yes.
+An acid stained surface is dull in appearance and nothing at all like the attractive sealed finish.
 Sealer protects the acid stained surface from the elements and from water deposits due to run-off and rain.
 While acid stain offers permanent concrete color, the shades can fade due to exposure to harsh weather conditions.
 Sealing the surface both highlights the color and protects the finish from wear and tear over time.
 Depending on weather conditions, sealers used outdoors must be reapplied every 2-4 years.

 Why are there only ten colors?